canonical/launchpad-manual/docs/user/explanation/teams/creating-and-running-teams.rst

 -  **P3A**: the team can have many private personal package archives (sometimes called ``P3As``) to distribute packages.

-   Non-member subscribers to an archive may know the team's Launchpad-Id``
+   Non-member subscribers to an archive may know the team's ``Launchpad-Id``.

 -  **Branches**: code branches pushed to the team's personal repository are Proprietary, visible only to the team.